 - The subfloor should be dry, flat, firm and clean. - · Remove all carpets. - If installing on cellular plastic (EPS), the plastic must have a compressive strength of at least 150 kPa. - Parquet flooring can be installed on underfloor heating.
 The heating system should provide effective, well-distributed heat across the whole floor.
-The surface temperature of the floor must never exceed 27°C/80°F (also applies where there are radiator pipes, under rugs and so on). - Measure the subfloor's evenness at 2 m and 0.25 m.
-If the difference is greater than ±3 mm at 2 m or ±1.2 mm at 0.25 m, the subfloor will first need levelling.
-Note that ±2 mm at 1 m is approved for installation. - The room's relative air humidity (RH) must not exceed 60%.
+The surface temperature of the floor must never exceed 27°C/80°F (also applies where there are radiator pipes, under rugs and so on). - Check subfloor flatness at 2 m (6 ft) measurement length and at 0.25 m (1 ft) measuring length.
+If the unevenness is greater than \pm 3 mm (1") at 2 m (6 ft) measurement length or greater than \pm 1.2 mm (1/4"), at 0.25 m (1 ft) measurement length, they must first be levelled.
+Even \pm 2 mm (1/4") at 1 m (3 ft) measuring length is accepted. - The room's relative air humidity (RH) must not exceed 60%.
 If the RH is below 30%, there is a higher risk of concavity and gaps between the boards.
 If the RH is low, an air humidifier can be used to increase the humidity. - Wooden floors should in most cases be protected against moisture from the subfloor.
 For best results, we recommend Bjelin's floor underlay Kombi, which is a combined vapour barrier and foam.
-You can also use a 0.2 mm age-resistant polyethylene film, applied with a 200 mm overlap in combination with foam or builder's paper/rag paper.
+You can also use a 0.2 mm (6 mil) ageresistant polyethylene film, applied with a 200 mm (8") overlap in combination with foam or builder's paper/rag paper.
 In markets where these products are not available, please contact your local Bjelin representative for approved products.
 Please note that damp proofing is mandatory on subfloors of newly cast concrete, lightweight concrete, concrete floor directly on the ground, crawl space foundations, on joists over hot or humid rooms (e.g. boiler room or laundry room) or underfloor heating systems. - The subfloor must be well cleaned and dry to avoid mould.
 In most cases, this will mean vacuuming the subfloor.